1928 Detroit Wolverines season: History

 NFL Hall of Fame quarterback Benny Friedman was the star of the 1928 Detroit Wolverines.
 Friedman was a pioneer passing quarterback.

-As a booming city and one of the great centers of American manufacturing, Detroit was regarded as a promising location for a stable professional football franchise by the fledgling National Football League (NFL).
+As one of the centers of American manufacturing, Detroit was regarded as a promising location for a stable professional football franchise by the fledgling National Football League (NFL).
 The league awarded its first Detroit franchise to Jimmy Conzelman on August 1, 1925.

 The Wolverines, led by former University of Michigan star quarterback Benny Friedman, also met the New York Giants twice: an easy 28-0 win in Detroit and a 19-19 tie at the Polo Grounds in New York.

 Ironically, this proved to be the team's downfall, as the Wolverines piqued the interest of Giants owner Tim Mara, who wanted to acquire Friedman and Detroit's other star players.
 Mara did so by buying the entire Detroit franchise, and promptly shutting it down, thus delivering Friedman et al to New York.

 The NFL would not return to the Motor City until 1934, when the Portsmouth Spartans moved to Detroit and were rebranded as the Lions.

 Tiny Feather (#20) carries the ball towards the end zone in the Detroit Wolverines season-opening victory over the New York Yankees, October 14, 1928.